Simplified Living and Organized Spaces-Part 2

 In my last post I talked about organizing and simplifying your home.
 Today I will walk you through the steps to implement the process.

-Before you dive into simplifying and organizing your space, I think it’s only fair to warn you, that when organizing your home, things always look worse before they get better.
+Before you dive in, I think it’s only fair to warn you, that when organizing your home, things always look worse before they get better.
 Seriously, when I am in organizing mode it looks like a bomb has gone off!!
 You’ve been warned ;)

 There is no right or wrong place or way to start, no magic formula.
 The important part is to start and keep going.
 If you can do it in a week, great!
 If you would rather do one area every two weeks, great!
 Do what works for you and keep moving forward.
 If you get overwhelmed, invite a friend to help you and cheer you on, or step away and take a break for a bit.